Volume rendering: Texture-based volume rendering

 Many 3D graphics systems use texture mapping to apply images, or textures, to geometric objects.
 Commodity PC graphics cards are fast at texturing and can efficiently render slices of a 3D volume, with real time interaction capabilities.
 Workstation GPUs are even faster, and are the basis for much of the production volume visualization used in medical imaging, oil and gas, and other markets (2007).
 In earlier years, dedicated 3D texture mapping systems were used on graphics systems such as Silicon Graphics InfiniteReality, HP Visualize FX graphics accelerator, and others.
 This technique was first described by Bill Hibbard and Dave Santek.

 These slices can either be aligned with the volume and rendered at an angle to the viewer, or aligned with the viewing plane and sampled from unaligned slices through the volume.
 Graphics hardware support for 3D textures is needed for the second technique.

-Volume aligned texturing produces images of reasonable quality, though there is often a noticeable transition when the volume is rotated.
+Volume aligned texturing produces images of reasonable quality.
+The image quality degrades with coarse slice counts, though there is often a noticeable transition when the volume is rotated.

 Hardware-accelerated volume rendering

 Due to the extremely parallel nature of direct volume rendering, special purpose volume rendering hardware was a rich research topic before GPU volume rendering became fast enough.
 The most widely cited technology was the VolumePro real-time ray-casting system, developed by Hanspeter Pfister and scientists at Mitsubishi Electric Research Laboratories, which used high memory bandwidth and brute force to render using the ray casting algorithm.
 The technology was transferred to TeraRecon, Inc. and two generations of ASICs were produced and sold.
 The VP1000 was released in 2002 and the VP2000 in 2007.

-A recently exploited technique to accelerate traditional volume rendering algorithms such as ray-casting is the use of modern graphics cards.
-Starting with the programmable pixel shaders, people recognized the power of parallel operations on multiple pixels and began to perform general-purpose computing on (the) graphics processing units (GPGPU).
-The pixel shaders are able to read and write randomly from video memory and perform some basic mathematical and logical calculations.
+Pixel shaders are able to read and write randomly from video memory and perform some basic mathematical and logical calculations.
 These SIMD processors were used to perform general calculations such as rendering polygons and signal processing.
 In recent GPU generations, the pixel shaders now are able to function as MIMD processors (now able to independently branch) utilizing up to 1 GB of texture memory with floating point formats.
 With such power, virtually any algorithm with steps that can be performed in parallel, such as volume ray casting or tomographic reconstruction, can be performed with tremendous acceleration.
 The programmable pixel shaders can be used to simulate variations in the characteristics of lighting, shadow, reflection, emissive color and so forth.
 Such simulations can be written using high level shading languages.

 Optimization techniques

 The primary goal of optimization is to skip as much of the volume as possible.
 A typical medical data set can be 1 GB in size.
 To render that at 30 frame/s requires an extremely fast memory bus.
-Skipping voxels means that less information needs to be processed.
+Skipping voxels means less information needs to be processed.